wendlaf/PLFinalProject/README.md

 About my project:
+For my project I create a interpreter for normal mathamatical expressions with parentheses.
+This project was actually something I had started on a very long time ago, when I first started with python.
+I ended up giving up very early on it because I just didn't know enough to finish it.
+Fast foward to present day, I was able to finish it due to what I learned in Programming Languages.

 About the grammar:
 The following is the inital grammar that I made using the Lark online IDE.